Last update of this page: March 23, 2026

 e.g., DockerHub, bring in the container either by creating a tarball from a

-docker container on the remote system and then converting that to the singularity .sif
+docker container on the remote system and then converting that to the singularity .sif format on LUMI

-file, or use those container build features of singularity
+or by copying the singularity .sif file, or use those container build features of singularity

-that can be supported on LUMI within the security constraints
+that can be supported on LUMI within the security constraints.

 Singularity does offer a command to pull in a Docker container and to convert it to singularity format.
 E.g., to pull a container for the Julia language from DockerHub, you'd use